-- The same is true for planes in premium economy, where someone can be upgraded to premium economy, while you’re looking for an upgrade to business class
+- The same is true for planes with premium economy, where someone can be upgraded to premium economy, while you’re looking for an upgrade to business class

 - Sometimes the upgrade list doesn’t correctly display the priority for those passengers traveling with companions, and as a result the companion may be cleared in an order that isn’t reflected on the public list

 Of the “big three” US carriers, American does the worst job with displaying upgrade and standby lists.
 This causes confusion for passengers all the time.
-I have faith that a vast majority of the time upgrades are being cleared in the correct order, but the optics are really bad if you’re on a standby/upgrade list and get beaten by someone who is listed behind you.
+I have faith that a vast majority of the time upgrades are being processed in the correct order, but the optics are really bad if you’re on a standby or upgrade list and get beaten by someone who is listed behind you.

 Has anyone else experienced this issue with American’s upgrade and standby lists?